-The Rose opened as a vaudeville house in 1907.
-We've experienced the transition from live theatre to silent film, to talkies, to Technicolor, and now to digital projection.
-We endeavor to bring the people of the Olympic Peninsula not only world-class film, but also high-definition ballet, opera and plays from across the globe.
-We invite you to experience a film at the Rose, where the popcorn is fresh, the butter is real, the sound is superb, and every show is personally introduced by our host.
-If you arrive early, you might even find a seat in our cozy balcony!
+The Rose opened as a vaudeville house on Taylor Street in 1907.
+We've experienced the transition to silent film, talkies, Technicolor, and now to digital projection across three unique screens, in addition to an online film library.
+We endeavor to bring the people of the Olympic Peninsula not only world-class film, but also high-definition ballet, opera, classical music and theatre from around the globe.
+We invite you to experience a film at the Rose or the Starlight Room, where the popcorn is fresh, the butter is real, the sound is superb, and every show is personally introduced.
+And if you're streaming a film from farther afield, welcome to the Rose!

 A NOTE FROM ROCKY

 I was waiting tables in a Mexican restaurant when the moment of resolve got hold of me.
 As surely as I was attempting to balance two plates of enchiladas, one black bean and guacamole quesadilla and a side of stuffed peppers, I knew I would open a movie theatre in Port Townsend.